-The main purpose of the Council's revenue budget, is to set the Council annual revenue budget and council tax.
+The main purpose of the Council's budget setting process, is to set the Council's annual revenue budget, its capital programme and the council tax.
 The overall success of this process is measured through the delivery of the council's priorities within a balanced budget.